 In July 2018, Evotec announced that a compound developed under the multi-target alliance with Bayer in the field of endometriosis was advanced into Phase II testing for treatment of chronic cough.
+In February 2019, Bayer advanced another promising small molecule into Phase II clinical development for the treatment of persistent chronic cough.
 For further information on chronic cough, please take a look at our DDin "Evotec and Bayer alliance to fight chronic cough".

 To promote complementary inter-company cooperation for future research collaborations, Evotec and Bayer have published a white paper on their successful alliance.